 Since then, we have maintained our Climate Active carbon neutral status.
 Established by the Australian Government in 2010, Climate Active sets transparent requirements for calculating, auditing and offsetting the carbon footprint of an organisation so it can achieve 'carbon neutrality'.

-We were the second Council in Australia, after the City of Sydney, to receive NCOS certification.
+We were the second Council in Australia, after the City of Sydney, to receive Climate Active certification.

 What does becoming carbon neutral mean?

-Becoming carbon neutral required us to measure our emissions and balance them by investing in accredited practices that are recognised for reducing emissions by the same amount.
-Investing in carbon neutral projects (known as offsets) that reduce emissions by the same amount.
-Investing in carbon neutral projects recognises that climate change is a global issue and that emission reductions made elsewhere have the benefit to our planet as local projects.
+Becoming carbon neutral required us to measure our greenhouse gas emissions and balance them by investing in accredited projects (known as offsets) that are recognised for reducing emissions by the same amount.

-The NCOS program includes both national and international schemes and provides strict eligibility requirements.
+The Climate Active program includes both national and international schemes and provides strict eligibility requirements.
 This ensures confidence in the voluntary carbon offset market from both a consumer and provider perspective.

-Our NCOS accredited offset purchases have included investment in two wind farms in China and a wastewater treatment and biogas utilisation project in Thailand.
+Our Climate Active accredited offset purchases have included investment in two wind farms in China and a wastewater treatment and biogas utilisation project in Thailand.

 Our journey to become carbon neutral

 The goal of becoming a carbon neutral organisation was first outlined by Council in our 2008 Yarra Environment Strategy.
 Over more than ten years we prioritised actions to reduce our greenhouse emissions in the following order: